juan-pineda/Tesis_5_AGN_fitter/README.md

 # Tesis_5_AGN_fitter
-## Relación entre las características de AGN cercanos y los modelos físicos usados para reproducir su distribución espectral de energía.

-## Estudio de los modelos físicos usados para reproducir la distribución espectral de energía de AGN cercanos.**
+## Modelos físicos usados en la distribución espectral de energía de AGNs con z < 0.7.**

-## Características de AGN cercanos y su dependencia de los modelos físicos usados para reproducir la distribución espectral de energía.

-## Modelos de disco de acreción, polvo frío y toro en la distribución espectral de energía de AGN cercanos.
+## Modelos de disco de acreción, polvo frío y toro en la distribución espectral de energía de AGNs con z < 0.7..
 ---------------------

 In this repository it is available the information associated with my undergraduate thesis: objectives, schedule, data, codes and documents.
 This thesis is a part of the project [AGNfitter](https://github.com/GabrielaCR/AGNfitter) which consist of a Python algorithm implementing a fully Bayesian MCMC method to fit the spectral energy distributions (SEDs) of active galactic nuclei (AGN) and galaxies from the sub-mm to the UV.
 The main purpose is robustly disentangle the physical processes responsible for the emission of the sources.